-Problem: Harsh vibration causes premature component failure and damage to Printed Circuit Boards (PCB) assemblies.
+Problem: Harsh vibration at fundamental frequency fo causes premature component failure and damage to Printed Circuit Boards (PCB) assemblies.

-Solution: Add PID to heritage hardware.
-PID extends hardware life.
+Solution: Surface mount a PID (Particle Impact Damper) on your PCB assembly.
+The PID component extends hardware life.
 It is a lighter, simpler solution, reducing the need for redundant systems.
 After vibration hardening, old hardware is ready for new missions in new operating environments.

-The PID is housed in a hermetically sealed container that is filled to 90% with tungsten (W) balls.
+How: The PID is housed in a sealed container that is filled to 90% with tungsten (Wolfram) balls.
 The counterbalance impact of tungsten balls in the PID dampens fundamental frequency fo mode vibrations in the PCB assembly.
-This maximizes energy transfer to the PID to dampen vibration.
-The weight of the PID is approximately 10% the mass of the PCB assembly.
+This maximizes energy transfer to the PID which dampens vibration.
+The weight of the tungsten inside the PID is approximately 10% the mass of the PCB assembly.

-Tungsten (W) is environmentally friendly.
-Tungsten's properties include high density and tensile strength.
-The PID can fully functional at extreme temperatures without derating.
+Fun facts: Tungsten (W) is environmentally friendly.
+Tungsten's properties include high density and extreme tensile strength.
+The PID can fully function at extreme temperatures without derating.

 Vibration at the fundamental frequency fo causes bending, fatigue and cracks in the PCB assembly.
 Excessive vibration from external excitations lead to catastrophic failure.
 NASA invented PID technology to reduce vibration and increase reliability in circuit board assemblies.

 PID are commercially available COTS components.
-Mounting methods include: standard surface mount soldering, throughhole, screw mounting and epoxy mounting with permanent adhesives.
-Engineering development kits are currently under development.
+Mounting methods include: standard surface mount soldering, BGA, screw mounting and epoxy mounting with permanent adhesives.
+Engineering development kits are available.